HoustonRuby/rails_girls/06_appendix/how_does_the_internet_work.md

 The first line is the repsonse, here declaring that the request was handled successfully (200 OK).
 There are many different status codes other than 200 you may expect back from a server: you've probably run into 403 (forbidden content), 404 (page not found), or even 500 (server is broken inside somewhere).
 Codes between 200 and 299 denote success, 300-399 denote redirection (perhaps a page has moved), 400-499 mean that the request is bad (badly formed, unauthorized, for something that doesn't exist, and so on), and 500-599 mean that while the request was valid the server was not able to process it.

 The remaining lines are again headers using the same form as the request.
-These headers tell us that the content type returned is just HTML text (a web page), that the date on the server is today, that the content "expires" and should not be cached beyond Oct 31, that the content was modified most recently on the 9th of August, that the server is an ECS server (as opposed to Nginx, Apache, or Webrick), and finally that the content (after the blank line) will be 1270 bytes.
-This last header is important to get right, because it lets the client know when the data has finished being delivered.
+These headers tell us that the content type returned is just HTML text (a web page), that the date on the server is today, that the content "expires" and should not be cached (saved) beyond Oct 31, that the content was modified most recently on the 9th of August, that the server is an ECS server (as opposed to Nginx, Apache, or Webrick), and finally that the content (after the blank line) will be 1270 bytes.
+This last header is important to get right, because it tells the client how to know when the data has finished being delivered.

 Note that there are several other types of requests HTTP supports. *POST* is used to create a new resource on the server, or to send a form in for processing. *PUT* is used to partially update an existing resource (say, updating your billing information). *DELETE* is used to remove a resource.
 There are several other so-called *HTTP verbs*, which are documented extensively online.
 GET and POST are the most common.